 In contrast, when a person transfers shares or property to a girl/boyfriend, a CGT calculation based on market value will need to be made – and CGT may be due.
 Valuing unlisted shares is difficult, and carries the risk of a challenge from HMRC.

 CGT & divorcing couples

-Getting married is ‘a great piece of tax planning’ (re CGT and Inheritance Tax), but getting divorced brings its own tax problems.
+Getting married can be a great piece of tax planning (re CGT and Inheritance Tax), but getting divorced brings its own tax problems.

 The CGT benefits of marriage (transfers at no gain/no loss) last until the end of the tax year in which the spouses separate.
-After that, CGT can apply on transfers between the divorcing/separating parties - even when no actual sale takes place.
+After that, CGT can apply on transfers between the divorcing/separating parties – based on market value – even when no actual sale takes place.